iszczesniak/cpp/references/index.md

 {% include_relative tmp.cc %}
 {% endhighlight %}

-We can even make a member reference bind to a temporary.
-The temporary will be destroyed, when the object is destroyed:
+A reference field has to be initialized by a constructor but not with a temporary expression [class.base.init#8].
+The following example is
+ill-formed:

 {% highlight c++ %}
 {% include_relative tmp2.cc %}